Krinhj/Krinhj/README.md

 - 🤖 Deepening expertise in **Large Language Models**, **RAG implementations**, and **Vector Database integration**
 - ☁️ Learning **AWS** and **Docker** for scalable cloud deployments
 - 📈 Contributing to open source projects and building collaborative relationships
-- 📈 Contributing to open source projects and building collaborative relationships

 ## 🎯 Career Philosophy